grafana/explore-profiles/e2e/README.md

 - On your GitHub PR, next to the `CI / frontend (pull_request)` job, click on `Details`
 - On the GitHub actions page, click on `🏠 Summary`
-- At the bottom of the page, click on the `e2e-test-reports-and-results` articfact to download it
+- At the bottom of the page, click on the `e2e-test-reports-and-results` artifact to download it
 - Unzip it and open the `test-reports/index.html` page
 - Navigate the failing tests to see screenshots and videos of what happened